 GI Bill benefits are constantly changing.
 I think there has been some change every single year since the Post 9/11 GI Bill was introduced in 2009.
 As the military looks at ways to reduce the cost of this unsustainable benefit, changes that reduce benefits are almost inevitable.
 So far, there have been suggestions to eliminate or reduce the housing allowance portion for transferred benefits.
 So far, none of the big changes have stuck, but you may feel it smarter to use the benefits now and not worry about future changes.

-As you can see, there’s no single best way to divvy up the GI Bill if you have multiple kids.
-Please don’t just say, “You each get two years,” without considering the variables that might make it more valuable used in a different way.
+As you can see, there’s no single best way to divvy up the GI Bill if you have multiple potential users.
+Please don’t just say, “You each get two years,” without considering the variables.
 Might as well make the most of that awesome benefit!

 If you want some help with your college financial strategy, including making the most of your Post 9/11 GI Bill benefits, hire me to help.
 You can schedule a free 30-minute call to discuss your family’s specific concerns by using this link to my Calendly schedule.